 To save time and money, Arup implemented a unique design using 54 field adjustable nodes.
 These nodes could be adjusted to the right tolerance at the interface to the cable structure – all without impacting the fabrication and erection of the steel canopy.
 Multiple surveys of the steel canopy at the end of fit-up and erection ensured that each node was properly adjusted to within 25mm of its required position prior to the cable big lift.
 Then the cables, which had been precisely cut to length months earlier in Switzerland and shipped to Las Vegas without any splices, were rolled out onto the field, lifted, and prestressed into position to support the transparent inflated ETFE (Ethylene Tetrafluoro-ethylene) pillow roof.

 We are proud to be a part of the collaborative team that helped bring to life this iconic project for Las Vegas.
-By leveraging Arup’s multidisciplinary skillset and innovative approach to design, we contributed to several standout elements of the stadium’s unique design, including the roof structure and retractable field. ” Atila Zekioglu Principal
+By leveraging Arup’s multidisciplinary skillset and innovative approach to design, we contributed to several standout elements of the stadium’s unique design, including the roof structure and retractable field. ” Atila Zekioglu Arup Fellow

 Delivering an ambitious project timeline